What are Dental Implants?

 - Consultation.
-During the consultation and planning stage, the dental surgeon will visually examine the site in the mouth where a dental implant is will be considered as well as look at dental imaging studies (X-rays, panoramic films, and CT scans).
-At this time, the quality and quantity of jawbone are assessed to determine if more bone is required at the site.
+During the discussion and planning stage, the dental surgeon will visually examine the site in the mouth where the dental implant is will be, as well as look at dental imaging studies (X-rays, panoramic films, and CT scans).
+At this time, the quality and quantity of jawbone is assessed to determine if more bone growth is necessary at the site.

 - Surgical Procedure.
-Once it has been established that a tooth implant can be placed in the desired location.
-The patient will return for surgical procedures for the dental implant.
+Once it has we are confident that a tooth implant is possible in the desired location, the patient will return for surgical procedures for the dental implant.
 During all surgical procedure appointments, the patient is usually given a local anesthetic to numb:

 The first stage of oral surgery often involves a tooth or teeth extraction.
 Often, the site of a dental implant still has an existing damaged tooth present.
-To prepare for placement of a dental implant; the tooth will need to be extracted.
+To prepare for placement of a dental implant; we will perform a tooth extraction.

 More often than not, an “alveolar bone graft” is placed to achieve a solid base of bone for the implant.
 This site will be allowed to heal for two to six months.
 In the situation where an implant is to be placed in the maxilla (upper jaw) in the back or posterior region, sometimes the available amount of bone may be limited by the presence of the maxillary sinus (air-filled space found in the bones of the face).